-Investments in subsidiaries represent 80% of the Company's total assets.
+Investments in subsidiaries represent 83% of the Company's total assets.
 An analysis of the investments in subsidiaries is presented in note 12 to the Company's separate financial statements.
-The most significant subsidiaries operate in the oil-service industry and continue to incur losses, resulting in the value of the net assets of certain subsidiaries being lower than the carrying amount of the investment in those subsidiaries, which are impairment indicators.
+The most significant subsidiaries operate in the oil-service industry which although they performed better in the last two years compared to the previous ones, they still face significant challenges from the high volatility in the market, resulting in the value of the net assets of certain subsidiaries being lower than the carrying amount of the investment in those subsidiaries, which are impairment indicators.
 Management's assessment of the recoverable amount of investments in subsidiaries requires estimation and judgement around assumptions used.
 Changes to assumptions could lead to material changes in the estimated recoverable amount, impacting both potential impairment charges and potential reversals of impairment recorded in prior years.